cedricwangyu/NoFAS/README.md

+# NoFAS:
-# Normalizing Flow for Circuit Model RC
+Variational Inference with NoFAS: Normalizing Flow with Adaptive Surrogate for Computationally Expensive Models

 Enabling MAF on Circuit Model RC and RCR (under construction) with PyTorch.